Gregorio-Moreta/djangorestframework-tutorial/README.md

 Or in case you delete your Pipfile
 `pipenv install django djangorestframework psycopg2-binary httpie`

+The psycopg2-binary is for SQL, we don't need it now, but you would if your made your database using SQL like we have in the past.

 You can skip a lot of the configuration stages because I have done it for you already essentially.
 You still need to set up your own psql database and users though.